magento/devdocs/guides/v1.0/frontend-dev-guide/themes/theme-create.md

 <h2 id="layout_theme_how-to_overview">Overview</h2>

-This topic discusses how to create the files that make up a theme, how to add a logo to a theme, how to size images, and how to preview a theme.
+This topic discusses how to create the files that make up a theme, how to add a logo to a theme, and how to size images.

 <h2 id="layout_theme_how-to_dirs">Create a theme directory</h2>